1. Core privacy position

 - To provide local genetics calculations, collection functionality, and reference browsing inside the app.

-- To measure app stability, diagnose crashes, and understand high-level product usage patterns.
+- To measure app stability, diagnose crashes, understand product usage patterns, and improve technical performance.

 - To maintain, improve, and secure the app and website.